 The sausage is the star of the sausage casserole, without a doubt.
-However, even experienced cooks sometimes make the mistake of having a less than stellar sausage.
-In other words, a soggy sausage can make the casserole a sad one.
+However, even experienced cooks sometimes make the mistake of having a less-than-stellar sausage.
+In other words, a soggy sausage can make the casserole sad.

-Crispy sausages not only add texture but also enhance the overall taste of casserole.
-To achieve this, fry the sausages using a small amount of cooking oil, and this will prevent the sausages from getting soggy and heavy while cooking.
+Crispy sausages add texture and enhance the casserole’s overall taste.
+To achieve this, fry the sausages using a small amount of cooking oil, preventing the sausages from getting soggy and heavy while cooking.

 If you are up to it, slicing the sausages into thin slices before frying them is also a great idea.
 Not only will the sausage slices be crispy and delicious, but they will also make it easy to plate the dish while serving.

-Grilling the sausages is also a good way to add texture.
+Grilling the sausages is also an excellent way to add texture.
+Something similar to this tater tot casserole.
 However, if you prefer grilling the sausage, cut them after they are done.